 Over 40 Years of Legal Service in Rhode Island

-Decof, Barry, Megan & Quinn, P.C. is a nationally recognized law firm, and our attorneys are very knowledgeable in birth injury cases.
+Decof, Barry, Mega & Quinn, P.C. is a nationally recognized law firm, and our attorneys are very knowledgeable in birth injury cases.
 Tell us what happened so we can determine whether you have a claim and should proceed with litigation.
 We do not take any fees unless we succeed in getting you financial compensation for your case.

 To get started, please call us at (401) 200-4059 or contact us online for knowledgeable legal help.